Common Rue May Treat Nervous System Conditions

-A plant medicine from a common herb has shown promise in treating nervous system conditions like dementia, Alzheimer’s, multiple sclerosis, Parkinson’s and Huntington’s disease.
+Common Rue (Ruta graveolens) is a plant medicine showing promise in treating nervous system conditions such as dementia, Alzheimer’s, multiple sclerosis, Parkinson’s and Huntington’s disease.

-These effects have been found from research on the Ruta graveolens plant.
+These effects have been found from research on the Common Rue plant.
 This plant has traditionally been used for various purposes in herbal medicine.
 It has a long history of use in different cultures and is known for its medicinal properties.